 City & Guilds Key Skills Application of Number Certificate in Adult Numeracy

-Functional Skills level 2 Maths is not accepted in lieu of GCSE Maths.
+We do not accept Functional Skills level 2 Maths as an equivalent to GCSE Maths.

-International Baccalaureate (IB)
+International Baccalaureate courses

-International Baccalaureate Career-Related Certificate (IB)
+International Baccalaureate Career-Related Programme (IBCP)

 Irish Leaving Certificate